This post features a list of 19 so-called health foods that aren’t even healthy. This post contains affiliate links. Please read my disclosures.

 Tea is a beverage that is quite healthy, and many varieties are rich in antioxidants too.
 In fact, green tea has many health-promoting and cancer-fighting benefits.

 Arizona Green Tea with ginseng and honey or cucumber and citrus sounds pretty healthy, right?
-But upon further inspection, however, you’ll see that one 20 ounce can contains 41 grams of sugar (worse than Coke!) and another nasty ingredient… high fructose corn syrup. 𤮠Snapple is the worst offended at 49 grams of sugar in its peach flavored tea.
+But upon further inspection, you’ll see that one 20-ounce can contains 41 grams of sugar (worse than Coke!) along with another nasty ingredient: high fructose corn syrup.
+Snapple is the worst offender at 49 grams of sugar in its peach-flavored tea.

 If you want to enjoy tea, simply brew and sweeten it yourself.
-There’s no way you’ll be adding 49 grams of sugar in it.
-Snapple now offers straight-up, unsweetened tea with no sugar in it if you must purchase (vs. make) tea.
+There’s no way you’ll be adding 49 grams of sugar to it.
+Again, kombucha (aka fermented tea) is a great low-sugar option.

 16. Fast Food Salads

-Do yourself a healthy favor and opt for salads with grilled chicken and skip the dressing (or just use a tiny bit of it) instead.
-I prefer a drizzle of olive oil, balsamic vinegar and S&P anytime over creamy, fattening and sugar-loaded dressings.
+Do yourself a favor and opt for salads with grilled chicken and skip the dressing (or use a tiny bit of it) instead.
+I prefer a drizzle of olive oil, balsamic vinegar, and salt and pepper any day over creamy, fattening, and sugar-loaded fast food dressings.

 17. Fruit Snacks